-As a result of the factors discussed above, our profit and total comprehensive income attributable to owners of the Company increased by HK\$5.5 million from HK\$18.6 million for the year ended March 31, 2016 to HK\$24.1 million for the year ended March 31, 2017, representing an increase of 29.6%.
-Our net profit margin increased by 0.6% from 8.0% for the year ended March 31, 2016 to 8.6% for the year ended March 31, 2017.
-Our net profit margin remained stable during the Track Record Period.
+As a result of the factors discussed above, our profit and total comprehensive income attributable to owners of the Company increased by approximately HK\$5.5 million from approximately HK\$18.6 million for the year ended March 31, 2016 to approximately HK\$24.1 million for the year ended March 31, 2017, representing an increase of approximately 29.6%.
+Our net profit margin increased by approximately 0.6% from approximately 8.0% for the year ended March 31, 2016 to approximately 8.6% for the year ended March 31, 2017.
+Our net profit margin remained stable during the two years ended March 31, 2016 and 2017.

-LIOUIDITY AND CAPITAL RESOURCES
+LIQUIDITY AND CAPITAL RESOURCES

 We have historically funded our liquidity and capital requirements primarily through a combination of capital contributions from our Shareholders and internally generated funds from our operating activities.
-As at March 31, 2016 and 2017, we had cash and cash equivalents of HK\$17.5 million and HK\$19.8 million, respectively.
+As at March 31, 2016 and 2017 and June 30, 2017, we had cash and cash equivalents of approximately HK\$17.5 million, HK\$19.8 million and HK\$16.6 million, respectively.

-We had net cash flows from operating activities of HK\$19.6 million and HK\$8.8 million for the years ended March 31, 2016 and 2017, respectively.
+We had net cash flows from operating activities of approximately HK\$19.6 million and approximately HK\$8.8 million for the two years ended March 31, 2016 and 2017, respectively and net cash used in operating activities of approximately HK\$1.7 million for the three months ended June 30, 2017.
 We require cash primarily for financing the operation of the projects awarded and general working capital needs.
-Going forward, we expect to fund our working capital requirements with a combination of various sources, including but not limited to cash generated from our operations, the [REDACTED] from the [REDACTED], the cash and cash equivalents available and other possible equity and debt financings as and when appropriate.
+Going forward, we expect to fund our working capital requirements with a combination of various sources, including but not limited to cash generated from our operations, the net proceeds from the Global Offering, the cash and cash equivalents available and other possible equity and debt financings as and when appropriate.